fusaa/insurance_cross_sell/README.md

 ![image](https://user-images.githubusercontent.com/66756007/200289620-6566bdc0-3e08-4f31-b6e6-219c94bd95e6.png)

 - Sales Channel 43 and 123 have a 100% rate of positives.
-While region 26 have a lot of positives.
+While region 26 has a lot of positives.

 ![image](https://user-images.githubusercontent.com/66756007/200289681-ad01894a-220f-41d5-b9ce-5ddaaeea0bbc.png)

-- Customers who are previously insured tend not to take the product.
+- Customers who are previously insured tend to refrain from taking the product.

-## The ammount of relevant customers hit when contacting 20.000 customers
+## The amount of relevant customers hit when contacting 20.000 customers
 ![image](https://user-images.githubusercontent.com/66756007/200289854-119f2529-eebb-4858-8e83-96540eb8cd7d.png)

 ## Reaching out to 40.000 people what percentage will of interested people can be contacted?